zeroluck/docs/sources/admin-guide/getting-started/index.md

 ## Deployment
 The Gluu Server can be deployed on any physical or virtual server.
-Both distributions of the Gluu Server--Community Edition and Cluster--are distributed as containers.
-Community edition uses `chroot` containers, while the Cluster Edition uses `docker` containers.
+Both distributions of the Gluu Server--Community Edition and Enterprise Edition--are distributed as containers.
+Community Edition uses `chroot` containers, while the Enterprise Edition uses `docker` containers.
 Container distribution enables Gluu to make sure that all the pieces are working together.
 If you actually had to integrate all the components of the Gluu Server together, it would take you a long time.